jhyu-itp/jhyu-itp.github.io/_pages/software.md

 layout: software
 ---

-This page is intended for my teaching courses, and training school materials.
+This page is intended for outline and materials in my teaching courses, and in training school.

-## 2020 Fall, UCAS course: Frontier Physics
+## 2020 Fall, UCAS course: Frontier of Physics

-1. Matter antimatter asymmetry
+1. Origin of matter antimatter asymmetry

-## 2020 Fall, Training courses
+## 2020 Fall, Training course

-1. Effective Field Theory
+1. Introduction to Effective Field Theory